Top 7 Most Polluting Industries in 2023

 Responsible for: 3.1 billion tonnes of GHG emissions per year

-According to the EPA, the average grocery store emits 1,383 metric tonnes of CO2e per year from energy consumption alone – along with another 1,556 metric tonnes of CO2e from leaked refrigerants.
-Refrigeration is the most energy-intensive part of a supermarket, accounting for 50-60% of the electricity consumption – most of which will be produced by fossil fuels.
+Furthermore, refrigeration is the most energy-intensive part of a supermarket, accounting for 50-60% of a store’s electricity consumption – most of which will be produced by fossil fuels.

-Transporting food to supermarkets also generates a lot of emissions, depending on where it's shipped from – also known as food miles.
-Want to learn more?
-Head to our page on What Are ‘Food Miles’ And How Can You Reduce Them?
+Transporting food to supermarkets and smaller retail businesses also generate a lot of emissions, depending on where it’s shipped from – also known as food miles.
+If you want to learn more, head to our blog post where we dive into how we – as a collective – can reduce our food miles.
+Click here for more.

-Since plastic is made from oil, food packaging is generating a huge amount of emissions – not to mention once users throw these items away, they’re littering precious ecosystems.
-And it takes decades – sometimes even centuries – for plastic products to break down.
+Since plastic is made from oil, food packaging is generating a huge amount of emissions – not to mention once these products are thrown away, they’re littering precious ecosystems.
+It’s also worth noting it takes decades – sometimes even centuries – for plastic products to break down.

-• Globally 100,000 marine mammals die every year as a result of plastic pollution
+• Globally, 100,000 marine mammals die every year as a result of plastic pollution, with 81 out of 123 marine mammal species known to have eaten or been entangled in plastic

-• Roughly 56% of the planet’s whale, dolphin, and porpoise species have consumed plastic
+• Approximately two-thirds (66%) of the planet’s whale, dolphin and tortoise species have consumed plastic

-• After ingesting microplastics, seals (and other animals) may suffer for months or years before they die
+• After ingesting microplastics, seals (and other animals) may suffer for months and years before they die

 • Sea animals often eat microplastics that contain toxic chemicals, which can increase the chance of disease and affect reproduction